DiegoRodriguez2018/market-place-rails-project/README.md

 ### 1. What is the need (i.e. challenge) that you will be addressing in your project?
 * To build a marketplace where users can buy, sell, trade camouflage patterns, clothing and related products.
-* An strech goal for the project will be to provide a database on various camouflage related history and patterns.
+* An stretch goal for the project will be to provide a database on various camouflage related history and patterns.

 ### 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?
 Currently no similar camouflage orientated marketplace exists, and since 1943 camouflage has being incorporated in the fashion world.
 In modern times camouflage fashion has become an important market and we believe it hasn't been exploited fully.

 ### 3. Describe the project you will be conducting and how your App will address these needs.
 We will be building a two sided marketplace that offers a location for users to buy, sell and trade camouflage clothing and items.
-As a strech goal it will also provide users with information pertaining to all aspects of camouflage in a global context.
+As a stretch goal it will also provide users with information pertaining to all aspects of camouflage in a global context.

 ### 4. Describe the network infrastructure the App may be based on.
 The network infrastructure for this app include the following services: